 For bearings that have grease lubricants, try it every month and increase the frequency if you skate in wet conditions a lot.
 Boards that use oil need to be serviced around every two weeks if they are ridden every day.
 The oil doesn’t give the same corrosion prevention after a rainy ride.

 To maintain your skateboard wheels at their best, clean and lubricate your skateboard bearings regularly.
 Bearings should not hinder you from showing off your skating abilities.
+In case you need to fix them, check this guide here.

 Consider making many visits to different businesses, going online, making phone calls, and enlisting the assistance of friends to obtain lubrication for skateboard bearings.